 In our three-hour tour of rock shelters and caves, we found some of the most memorable pictographs we’ve seen in our travels.

 The dry climate and location of the masks help to preserve them (most are located in caves, or beneath rock overhangs, which protects them from the sun).
-Paints were made from ground minerals (ochre, carbon, and gypsum), bound together with animal fats and plant juices.
+Paints were made from ground minerals such as ochre, carbon, and gypsum, bound together with animal fats and plant juices.
 Brushes were created from yucca fibers and human hair while reeds were sometimes used as a primitive airbrush technique.

 Gazing down at us from an eight-foot-high rock overhang, the Starry-Eyed Man was just as extraordinary as I had imagined.